My journey with Food for Life – A summary of 30 years of Service

 2: Accept that there is indeed a Supreme Intelligence behind the creation and that that powerful Creative Force has a form and personality.

-However, I also saw food yoga as the natural evolution of Food for Life, “the upgrade,” if you will, and how it was important that I be honest and share my experience as a monk and volunteer of the organisation — because in a sense my life was all about food yoga.
-In the end, my principal desire was to fulfil the ideal of Srila Prabhupada and thus help to expand Food for Life far beyond the limitations of any one religious organisation to that of a social revolution for unity, peace and prosperity with food as the preferred “weapon” of choice!
+However, I also saw food yoga as the natural evolution of Food for Life, “the upgrade,” if you will, and how it was important that I be honest and share my experience as a monk and volunteer of the organization — because in a sense my life was all about food yoga.
+In the end, my principal desire was to fulfill the ideal of Srila Prabhupada and thus help to expand Food for Life far beyond the limitations of any one religious organization to that of a social revolution for unity, peace, and prosperity with food as the preferred “weapon” of choice!

 This comment by Srila Prabhupada set the tone for a new direction and marketing message for Food for Life:

 “Simply by the liberal distribution of prasada and sankirtana, the whole world can become peaceful and prosperous.”
 (Srimad Bhagavatam Purport, Verse: 4.12.10).

 Food for Life was not a food relief, but rather an organization focused on creating peace and prosperity in the world, which can only be possible when we have true equality.
 To position ourselves in the public eye as such we changed out tag line to Uniting the World through Pure Food.

 As a supplement to this new plan, I also wrote a book called, “How to Build a Successful Food Relief‘ specifically for people outside the Hindu and/or Krishna tradition and thus opened the door for collaboration beyond religious dogma and bias.
 However, FOOD YOGA – Nourishing Body, Mind and Soul, was really the essence of my meditation all these years.